mark-wilson/tech-notes/ai-tx.md

 Another colleague posited a view that he'd been thinking about the idea of AI Assistants (Copilot etc., rather than something more narrow based on Machine Learning), giving people "breadth" of skills as opposed to "depth" of skills.
 It works in terms of developers/technical areas, where Copilot is great at allowing a developer who already knows Python to also work in Typescript, but it won't make them a better Python developer.
 Similarly, take someone who is really good at Excel, but can't build Apps.
 It'll allow them to build simple apps in PowerApps, but it won't make them a great App developer.
 If someone is super knowledgeable in a specific area, but not good at presenting their thoughts, a Copilot in PowerPoint will help.

 Then there's the cost.
 Some organisations will baulk at the idea of paying £30/user/month for Copilot.
 But could that be an investment.
 We pay for other productvity tools - a laptop, smartphone, connectivity - so why not an AI assistant?
 In reality, not everyone needs a Copilot.
 Bing Chat Enterprise may be more cost-effective for many scenarios.

+## AI won't save your internal communications problem

+The text below is from a post by Sharon O'Dea, an expert on the digital workplace, communication, collaboration and the future of work.
+[Sharon posted this on LinkedIn](https://www.linkedin.com/posts/sharonodea_ai-communications-futureofwork-activity-7115645506768224257-sKVH/) in October 2023, just as Microsoft was releasing Copilot to general availability:

+> "We need to talk about AI.
+I know, all of LinkedIn wants to talk about AI.

+> But let me tell it how it is: AI is not going to solve your internal communications problem.

+> In my 15-plus years rolling out digital workplace tools in tens of organisations, I’ve seen vendors, consultants and in-house teams join forces to wildly oversell the benefits of this technology or that.
+Portals, enterprise social, user-generated content, bots, they were all going to transform our organisations.
+And guess what?
+They didn’t.

+> SharePoint has been promising to transform productivity for a quarter of a century and… \<gestures broadly at everything\>.

+> AI won't solve your problem, but it can help.
+But it can only do that if you put in the neccessary-but-unsexy work on content, process, people and governance first.
+Otherwise you risk wasting your money, or even making things worse.

+> As an example: Enterprise AI tools like Microsoft Copilot can surface and use content within your tenancy to connect disparate bits of information, surface answers, boost relevance and make the most of your intellectual capital.
+The problem is, it’s likely a lot of your content is Just Not Very Good.
+Without a solid content strategy and content governance in place, you risk making inaccurate content more visible, and having it regenerate into new inaccurate content.

+> Organisations need to have a governance framework in place to manage the use of AI, to minimise the risk of unintended outcomes.
+This framework should address issues such as ethics, bias, privacy, and security.

+> Technology is the easy part.
+To get real value from any investment in tech you need PEOPLE to actually use it, and to use it effectively.
+This could mean knowing the basics of refining prompts or turning insights into decision-making in what I’ve heard called the “Employee-AI Alliance”.
+Unless you have a plan for people, you won’t get the returns you expect from investment in tech.

+> I am (genuinely) bullish on the potential for AI to make work better.
+MUCH better.
+But while it’s a powerful tool, it's not a magic bullet; these don’t exist.

+> Learn from all the overhyped, failed digital workplace platforms of the past and get the basics of content and governance in place before you do anything else.
+Spend at least as much of your budget on training people as you do on tech.

+> And don’t believe the hype: AI Won't Solve Your Internal Communications Problem."

 [Go home](README.md)